How the Black Lives Matter movement went mainstream

 Veteran activists across the country have made a similar observation — that Trump, who was not yet in office when Black Lives Matter activists began to organize, has brought attention to racism in the United States among white people who dislike the president.

 “I think a lot of the Black Lives Matter movement’s rhetoric about how pervasive racism was in America seemed far-fetched to many people,” Hansford said.
-“But what our expectations are and what are norms are about race, all of that has changed because of Donald Trump and his election.”
+“But what our expectations are and what our norms are about race, all of that has changed because of Donald Trump and his election.”

-Trump, who famously said there were “very fine people on both sides” at a white-supremacist demonstration in Charlottesville, in 2017, has tried to combat perceptions that he is racist by touting the strong economy before the pandemic, which he said has benefited African Americans, and his signing of a criminal justice reform bill.
+Trump, who famously said there were “very fine people on both sides” at a white-supremacist demonstration and counterdemonstration in Charlottesville in 2017 has tried to combat perceptions that he is racist by touting the strong pre-pandemic economy, which he said benefited African Americans, and his signing of a criminal justice reform bill.

 The current protests are happening against the backdrop of a global pandemic that, in the United States, has disproportionately hurt minorities.
 The crisis has helped call attention to the persistent resource gaps in black communities, said Jason Purnell, a public health expert in St. Louis, including insufficient access to health care and high rates of poverty.